Nottingham victims to be honoured by cricketers on day one of men’s Ashes test | ITV News

 Nottingham victims to be honoured by cricketers on day one of men’s Ashes test

-The three victims of a knife and van rampage in Nottingham will be honoured by cricketers on day one of the men’s Ashes test as police continue to question a suspect.
+The three victims of the attacks in Nottingham on Tuesday will be honoured by cricketers on day one of the men’s Ashes test in Birmingham.

+England and Australia will wear black armbands today (Friday 16 June) as the first test gets underway at Edgbaston Stadium.

-Talented 19-year-old students Ms O’Malley-Kumar and Mr Webber were found stabbed to death in Ilkeston Road at around 4am on Tuesday.
+University of Nottingham students, 19-year-olds Ms O’Malley-Kumar and Mr Webber were found stabbed to death in Ilkeston Road at around 4am on Tuesday 13 June.

 Nottinghamshire Police said detectives were granted a further 36 hours to quiz a former University of Nottingham student after he was tasered and arrested on suspicion of murder.